High Court of New Zealand: Composition and locations

-The High Court comprises the Chief Justice (who is head of the judiciary) and up to 55 other Judges (which includes the Justices of the Supreme Court and the Justices of the Court of Appeal).
+The High Court comprises the Chief Justice (who is head of the judiciary) and up to 60 other permanent Judges (including the Justices of the Supreme Court and the Justices of the Court of Appeal).
 The administrative head of the court is known as the Chief High Court Judge.
-Associate Judges of the High Court (formerly known as Masters up until May 2004) supervise the Court's preliminary processes in most civil proceedings, and have jurisdiction to deal with summary judgment applications, company liquidations, bankruptcy proceedings, and some other types of civil proceedings.
+Associate Judges of the High Court (called Masters up until May 2004) supervise the Court's preliminary processes in most civil proceedings, and have jurisdiction to deal with summary judgment applications, company liquidations, bankruptcy proceedings, and some other types of civil proceedings.

 The High Court Judges and Associate Judges are based in Auckland, Wellington and Christchurch, but also travel on circuit to Whangārei, Hamilton, Rotorua, Tauranga, Gisborne, New Plymouth, Napier, Whanganui, Palmerston North, Nelson, Blenheim, Greymouth, Timaru, Dunedin, and Invercargill.
-The Court also has a registry in Masterton.
+The Court also has a registry in Masterton but does not hear cases there.

 Jurisdiction

 Criminal matters

 The High Court deals with the most serious types of criminal offences that exceed the District Court's jurisdiction.
 It deals with all category 4 offences, including murder, manslaughter and treason, as well as any other offence where the accused is likely to be sentenced to life imprisonment or preventive detention.
 A High Court Judge may direct that a serious category 2 and 3 "protocol" offence, such as aggravated wounding with intent, kidnapping or sexual violation of a child, be transferred from the District Court to the High Court for hearing.
 Most cases are heard before a Judge and jury, but may sometimes be heard before a Judge alone.